 It is in these places, and in the Law School's many clinical programs, that students see the law in action.
-Students move easily between the Law School and the many opportunities, resources, and jobs in downtown Madison, the state capital.
+Students move easily between the Law School and the many opportunities, resources, and jobs in downtown Madison, the State Capitol.

 Roger Boerner Plaza

 On the ground floor of the Law School, directly outside the doors to the Atrium, is the Roger Boerner Plaza.
-The Plaza welcomes visitors who enter the Law School from the south side.
-It provides an excellent outdoor extension for the Atrium and serves as a patio for student and alumni activities in the fall and spring.
-Barbecues, brunches and Student Bar Association gatherings all take place in the Plaza.
+The Plaza welcomes visitors who enter the Law School from the south side and provides an excellent outdoor extension for the Atrium, serving as a patio for student and alumni activities in the fall and spring.

 Quarles & Brady Reading Room